 Is a long-distance relationship worth it?

 If you have feelings for each other, then starting a long-distance relationship is worth it.
 After you get to know each other better, you can reassess.
-This is the question only you can answer.
+This is a question only you can answer.
 But let me ask you something else… Are you having strong feelings for this person?
 Are you excited to get to know them better?
 Does this person bring love into your life?
-Read more
+If so, give it a go.

 Is it a good idea to have a long-distance relationship?